Welcome to the Premier Website for Professional Business Analysis

 Where Are Expenses on the Income Statement?

-Expense Items Appear In All Major IS Categories
+Expenses Appear In Major Income Statement Categories

 The Income statement equation shows how profits result from the period's incoming and outgoing funds: